 When an ophthalmologist examines your eyes, your pupils will be dilated with eye drops.
 During this painless examination, your ophthalmologist will carefully observe your retina and vitreous.
 Because your eyes have been dilated, you may need to make arrangements for someone to drive you home afterward.

-Floaters and Flashers Can Be a More Serious Issue for Those who:
+When Eye Floaters and Flashers Are More Serious

 - Are nearsighted